tigoe/mqtt-examples/arduino-clients/readme.md

 This example reads a [Sciosense ENS160 AQI sensor](https://www.sciosense.com/products/environmental-sensors/digital-multi-gas-sensor/), which calculates CO2-equivalent (eCO2), Total Volatile Organic Compounds (TVOC) and, air quality index (AQI).
 Breakout boards from both Sparkfun and Adafruit were used in the testing and both work well.
 The example uses Sparkfun's SparkFun_ENS160 library.
 This example also shows how to send JSON strings with just the String object.

- It follows the same structure as the basic example described above.

 ## MqttClient_SensorCombinedAQISender

 [See the source code]({{site.codeurl}}/arduino-clients/MqttClient_SensorCombinedAQISender/MqttClient_SensorCombinedAQISender.ino)

-This example reads temperature and humidity levels from an  [Sensiron SHTC3 Temperature and Relative Humidity (rH) sensor](https://sensirion.com/products/catalog/SHTC3/) and uses those values to provide temp. and rH compensation for a [Sciosense ENS160 AQI sensor](https://www.sciosense.com/products/environmental-sensors/digital-multi-gas-sensor/), which calculates CO2-equivalent (eCO2), Total Volatile Organic Compounds (TVOC) and, air quality index (AQI).
-Breakout boards from both Sparkfun and Adafruit were used in the testing and both work well.
-The example uses Sparkfun's SparkFun_ENS160 and SparkFun_SHTC3 libraries.
+This example reads temperature and humidity levels from an  [Sensiron SHTC3 Temperature and Relative Humidity (rH) sensor](https://sensirion.com/products/catalog/SHTC3/) and uses those values to provide temp. and rH compensation for a [Sciosense ENS160 AQI sensor](https://www.sciosense.com/products/environmental-sensors/digital-multi-gas-sensor/), as seen in the previous example.
+It uses Sparkfun's SparkFun_ENS160 and SparkFun_SHTC3 libraries.
 This example also shows how to send JSON strings with just the String object.

- It follows the same structure as the basic example described above.